Haidra-Org/horde-worker-reGen/README.md

     1. delete the `worker/` directory from your folder
     1. Download the [repository from github as a zip file](https://github.com/db0/horde-worker-reGen/archive/refs/heads/main.zip)
-    1. Extract its contents into the same the folder you have the AI Horde Worker repository installed, overwriting any existing files
+    1. Extract its contents into the same the folder you have the AIPG Grid Worker repository installed, overwriting any existing files

 1. Run the `update-runtime` script for your OS.
 This will update all dependencies if required.
    - Some updates may not require this and the update notification will tell you if this is the case.